Cyclohexanone: Uses

 The great majority of cyclohexanone is consumed in the production of precursors to Nylon 6,6 and Nylon 6.
 About half of the world's supply is converted to adipic acid, one of two precursors for nylon 6,6.
 For this application, the KA oil (see above) is oxidized with nitric acid.
 The other half of the cyclohexanone supply is converted to cyclohexanone oxime.
 In the presence of sulfuric acid catalyst, the oxime rearranges to caprolactam, a precursor to nylon 6:

-Laboratory reactions
+Other reactions

 In addition to the large scale reactions conducted in service of the polymer industry, many reactions have been developed for cyclohexanone.

 In the presence of light, it undergoes alpha-chlorination to give 2-chlorocyclohexanone.
 It forms a trimethylsilylenol ether upon treatment with trimethylsilylchloride in the presence of base.

-It also forms an enamine with pyrrolidine.
+It forms an enamine with pyrrolidine.

+Self condensation of cyclohexanone gives cyclohexenylcyclohexanone.
+The latter undergoes dehydrogenation to give 2-phenylphenol.

+Treatment with nitrosyl chloride and ethanol in sulfur dioxide gives the oximinecarboxylic ester:

 Illicit use

-Cyclohexanone has been used in the illicit production of phencyclidine and its analogs and as such is often subject to additional checks before purchase.
+Cyclohexanone has been used in the illicit production of phencyclidine and its analogs and is often subject to purchase restrictions, such as being listed on the Special Surveillance List in the US.